When you integrate GetAccept with Azure AD, you can:

 Follow these steps to enable Azure AD SSO in the Azure portal.

-- In the Azure portal, on the GetAccept application integration page, find the Manage section and select single sign-on.
+In the Azure portal, on the GetAccept application integration, find the Manage section and select Single sign-on.

 Configure GetAccept SSO

-- In the Azure portal, application page, click Certificate (Base64) Download and open the downloaded certificate file in a text-editor.
+In the Azure portal, on the application page you have created, navigate to Single Sign-on, under SAML Signing certificate, click Certificate (Base64) Download and open the downloaded certificate file in a text-editor.

 Assign the Azure AD test user